A consultant's guide to collaborating with hybrid teams + template

 The LUMA System is a practical and easy-to-learn approach to design confident, more effective collaboration.
 It consists of 36 separate activities that can be applied individually or as a sequence to achieve remarkable outcomes together — helping you build shared trust, alignment, and understanding with your clients.

-You can connect and innovate with your team in MURAL's flexible, fun, and inclusive collaboration space with powerful collaboration and facilitation features.
+You can connect and innovate with your team in Mural's flexible, fun, and inclusive collaboration space with powerful collaboration and facilitation features.

 2. Create an inclusive meeting space